 Expanding the existing terminology and architecture for Web 3.0

 I concur with the vision of Web 3.0 as comprising the suite of different technologies enabling the next-generation Web.
 I also found both three-tier architectures based on that notion a great foundation for understanding how the different technology components in web 3.0 are related to each other.

-Meanwhile, I also see several aspects that the existing terminology and architecture that can be expanded.
+Meanwhile, I also see several aspects where the existing terminology and architecture can be expanded.

 A broader term is needed to fully reflect the set of important technologies in the Web 3.0 spectrum

 Generally speaking, the word "spatial" well reflects the 3D virtual space in Web 3.0 corresponding to the 3D physical space.
 Therefore it perfectly covers VR/AR and 3D-related technologies.
 It can also be connected with the Internet of Things, as we consider all the 3D things occupying the Web 3.0 space.
 However, it would be a bit far-fetched to make a direct connection between "spatial" and AI, or to establish a natural link between "spatial" and blockchain.

 In short, when we consider Web 3.0 as a group of technologies, the term "spatial web" well captures a portion of the important components.
 It is similar to referring to Web 2.0 as either the Social Web without the Mobile part or as the Mobile Web without the Social component.